nasa/cumulus/docs/workflows/input_output.md

 #### Kes injection

 In the Lambda function configuration file lambdas.yml, a task Lambda function can be configured to include the latest CMA via kes.
-Kes will download and include the latest CMA package in the lambda that's uploaded to AWS:
+Kes will download and include the latest CMA package in the Lambda that's uploaded to AWS:

 ```yaml
     DiscoverPdrs: